yilmaznaslan/javaCompiler/README.md

 You can also check the library files used in intelliJ File -> Project Structure -> Libraries

-## 2. How to package the application - creating JAR Files
+## 2. How to package the application
 The basic format of the command for creating a JAR file is:

 `jar cf jar-file input-file(s)`

-### Creating executable JAR
+### Example 1 - Creating executable JAR

+Delete the build directory if it was already created

+`rm -r build/`

 1. Create the `MANIFEST.MF` file
    `cd mkdir META-INF && cd META-INF && touch MANIFEST.MF`